 228 Sharon Road

-This easy to navigate alternative to the mega grocery store has an impressive deli, a large selection of prepared foods (their sushi is fresh and made daily on the premises) as well as an excellent meat and fish department.
+Labonne’s Market is an easy to navigate alternative to the mega grocery store.
+It has an impressive deli and a large selection of prepared foods (their sushi is fresh and made daily on the premises), as well as an excellent meat and fish department.

 22 Academy Street

-BUSINESS CLOSED – You’ll find yourself going back to this local favorite for thick cut French toast and Eggs Benedict or for another hot, steaming bowl of mussels.
+You’ll find yourself going back to the local favorite, Pastorale Bistro & Bar, for thick cut French toast and Eggs Benedict or for another hot, steaming bowl of mussels.
 The atmosphere is warm and casual with high-end food that tickles the palate.

 223 Main Street